Icelk/dotfiles/README.md

 To install all the packages with Paru, follow the installation instructions from [their GitHub](https://github.com/Morganamilo/paru) and run this in a Fish shell (or add a `$` before the parentheses in Bash).

+> To view the PKGBUILDs, you need to have [NvimPager](https://github.com/lucc/nvimpager) installed,
+> as described in my [other installs](other-installs.md) document.
+> It is set as the `$PAGER`, and not having it installed results in no output from Paru about PKGBUILDs.

 ```shell
 $ paru -Suy (cat packages/installed.txt)
 ```